gejames/ansible_tower_automation/README.md

 $ git commit -m "added job_template.yml file"
 ```

-At this point, the playbook will go through your normal process for deploying new playbooks.
+At this point, you will go through your normal process for deploying new playbooks.
 All fully documented.

-##
+## Making Our Update

 Now, let’s say a few months later you decide to standardize all playbook names to start with the vendor name.